manosmax/Pie/labs/lab08/README.md

 **RQ2: Why do the event-listing endpoints use GET and not POST?**

 GET is semantically correct for read-only operations. `GET /bins/<bin_id>/events` only reads from `motion_events.jsonl` and does not modify any state.
-Using POST for a query would be semantically wrong and would prevent HTTP caching layers from working correctly.
+Using POST for a query would be semantically wrong.

 **RQ3: Why does the "mark as emptied" endpoint use POST and not PUT?
 Think about idempotency.**